swiftlang/swift-evolution/proposals/0289-result-builders.md

 implicitly produces the memberwise initializer shown above.

 A result builder attribute can also be placed on a stored property whose type does not [structurally resemble function type](https://github.com/apple/swift-evolution/blob/master/proposals/0286-forward-scan-trailing-closures.md#structural-resemblance-to-a-function-type).
-In this case, the implicit memberwise initializer will have a corresponding function parameter that is a function-builder-attributed  closure returning the property's type, and the body of the initializer will call the function.
+In this case, the implicit memberwise initializer will have a corresponding function parameter that is a result-builder-attributed closure returning the property's type, and the body of the initializer will call the function.
 For example, given:

 ```swift
 struct CustomHStack<Content: View>: View {